-On Monday 9 February 1976 it is learned that Ronnie Peterson returns to the March, also thanks to the auspices of the count Zanon and of the sponsor Polar, company producer of caravan: after three years the Swedish driver breaks the contract that binds him to the Lotus, to marry the project of the March of Max Mosley and Robin Herd, with which he had already run five years before, arriving second in the world championship.
-He will tell years later Max Mosley:
+On Monday 9 February 1976 it is learned that Ronnie Peterson returns to the March, also thanks to the count Zanon’s auspices and of the sponsor Polar, company producer of caravan: after three years the Swedish driver breaks the contract that binds him to the Lotus, to marry the project of the March of Max Mosley and Robin Herd, with which he had already run five years before, arriving second in the world championship.
+Max Mosley will tell years later:

 In order to make room for Peterson, March will no longer be able to keep Lella Lombardi, who had obtained discreet results in her first performances in Formula 1.
 Now the Piedmontese champion, always financed by Lavazza, will have to look for another position, since Peterson's debut with the March will take place in the next race of the World Drivers Championship, on March 6, 1976 at Kyalami, in South Africa.
 This is the press release from Lavazza, which in the meantime withdraws its commitment to sponsoring the March:

-"Lavazza having seen the decision taken by March regarding the replacement of Lella Lombardi with Ronnie Peterson on the March Formula 1 alongside Vittorio Brambilla, although understanding the sporting reasons that led to this choice, must with regret announce which Formula 1 sponsor.
-Lavazza does not agree with the procedure used on this occasion by the March team.
+"Lavazza having seen the decision taken by March regarding the replacement of Lella Lombardi with Ronnie Peterson on the March Formula 1, alongside Vittorio Brambilla, although understanding the sporting reasons that led to this choice, must announce with regret that Formula 1 sponsor Lavazza does not agree with the procedure used on this occasion by the March team.
 It thanks Lella for her collaboration and hopes to provide her with an alternative solution".

-Lella Lombardi, thirty-four years old, fifty-eight kilos of weight-form, one meter and sixty-three centimeters of height, sign of the zodiac of Aries, begins to race in 1965 on a Formula Monza at its debut on the Lombardy racetrack.
-Then he disputes competitions in Formula 850, Formula Ford, Formula 3, Formula Mexico and Formula 5000, from which he passes to Formula 1, in 1975.
+Lella Lombardi, thirty-four years old, fifty-eight kilos of weight-form, one meter and sixty-three centimetres of height, sign of the zodiac of Aries, begins to race in 1965 on a Formula Monza, its debut on the Lombardy racetrack.
+Then she disputes competitions in Formula 850, Formula Ford, Formula 3, Formula Mexico and Formula 5000, from which she passes to Formula 1, in 1975.
 Yet Lella will be absent in the South African Grand Prix.
 What did she feel when she learned she had been sidelined?

 "A great disappointment, then anger.
 But I'm not resigned".